kazurayam/materialstore/docs/index.md

 All files under the `objects` have a fixed format of file name, that is:

-**&lt;20 characters in alpha-numerics calcurated by the SHA1 hash function&gt; .&lt;file extention&gt;**
+**&lt;40 characters in alpha-numeric, calcurated by the SHA1 hash function&gt;.&lt;file extention&gt;**

 for example,

 `4eb4efec3324a630e0d3d96e355261da638c8285.txt`

-Ths `Store#write()` method call produces the leading 20 characters using the [SHA1](https://en.wikipedia.org/wiki/SHA-1) message digest function taking the byte array of the file content as the input.
-This cryptic 20 characters uniquely identifies the input files regardless which type of the file content: a plain text, CSV, HTML, JSON, XML, PNG image, PDF, zipped archive, MS Excel’s xlsx, etc. Because the name is calculated from the file content, **you do not need to name the materials yourself when you write it into the OS file system.**
+Ths `Store#write()` method call produces the leading 40 characters using the [SHA1](https://en.wikipedia.org/wiki/SHA-1) message digest function taking the byte array of the file content as the input.
+This cryptic 40 characters uniquely identifies the input files regardless which type of the file content: a plain text, CSV, HTML, JSON, XML, PNG image, PDF, zipped archive, MS Excel’s xlsx, etc. This 20 characters is called `ID` of a material.
+Because the ID of material is calculated from the file content, **you do not need to name the file yourself when you write it into the OS file system.**

 #### the file name extension